By Patrick Kincaid

 There's an east wind coming all the same, such a wind as never blew on England yet.
 It will be cold and bitter, Watson, and a good many of us may wither before its blast.
 But it's God's own wind none the less, and a cleaner, better, stronger land will lie in the sunshine when the storm has cleared.

 So says Sherlock Holmes at the end of 'The Last Bow', the story in which Conan Doyle brought his detective out of retirement to strike a blow for England against the German Empire.
 It was published in the September 1917 issue of Strand Magazine, but set just before the war.
-We must imagine that Holmes and Watson are about 60 - but still sprightly, and still in charge of all of their faculties.
+We must imagine that Holmes and Watson are about 60, but still sprightly.

 These words also appear 25 years later at the end of Sherlock Holmes and the Voice of Terror, the first of Universal Pictures' series of Sherlock Holmes films starring Basil Rathbone and Nigel Bruce.
 Made in the aftermath of the US declaration of war on Germany, Universal decided against making the sort of lush period pieces that Rathbone and Bruce had made for Twentieth Century Fox (The Hound of the Baskervilles and The Adventures of Sherlock Holmes, both in 1939), and decided instead to make a series of cheap first features with a contemporary setting.
 And, for the first three of them, they would make him fight Nazis...

 Beyond the last speech from Holmes, and the villain's name (Von Bork), there is little resemblance between Sherlock Holmes and the Voice of Terror and 'His Last Bow'.
-A bigger influence is the wartime activities of William Joyce, who along with others broadcast Nazi propaganda to Britain from Berlin, and whose affected tones earned him the nickname Lord Haw-Haw.
-Of course, the film itself is a piece of morale-boosting propaganda, aimed mostly at an American public that might have still harboured some doubts about whether the country should again be sending its sons to a conflict so far away.
-It's hard to believe that the British government would be quite so happy with the film, given how successfully the villain is shown to have infiltrated the establishment (as ever, no spoilers here, even for a film that's 75-years-old).
-Nevertheless, this movie set the pattern for the Holmes vs Nazis adventures to follow.
+A bigger influence is the wartime activities of William Joyce, who along with others broadcast Nazi propaganda to Britain from Berlin.
+His affected tones earned him the nickname Lord Haw-Haw.
+Of course, the film itself is a piece of morale-boosting propaganda, aimed at an American public that might still harbour doubts about sending its sons to a conflict so far away.
+It's hard to believe that the British government would be happy with the film, given how successfully the villain is shown to infiltrate the establishment (as ever, no spoilers here, even for a film that's 75-years-old).
+Nevertheless, this movie set the pattern for the Holmes vs Nazis adventures that followed.

 The next two entries in the series see Holmes travel abroad, though not to the front.
 The Secret Weapon (1942) opens in Switzerland - an important location in Holmesian lore, of course - but the detective is soon back in Baker Street.
 The struggle to keep from the Gestapo a dissident scientist and the secret to his ingenious bombsight is complicated by the involvement of Holmes's nemesis, Professor Moriarty (Lionel Atwill).
 There is no Moriarty in the next feature, Sherlock Holmes in Washington, but there is George Zucco, who for my money is the best of all Rathbone's Moriarties (in The Adventures of Sherlock Holmes, three years earlier).
 Here, he plays Nazi spy Henrik Hinkel - but his casting seems to complete the identification between the Victorian network of criminals that Doyle imagined and that other web of villainy, the Nazi party.

-But still, I watched them, and I enjoyed them, and heard Rathbone's voice whenever I read the stories.
-When the Granada series came along in 1984, with Jeremy Brett's actor-manager Holmes and its faithful adaptations of the stories, I became an enthusiastic devotee.
-But there were aspects of the Universal series I couldn't shake off.
+But still, I watched them.
+When the Granada series came along in 1984, with Jeremy Brett's actor-manager Holmes and its faithful adaptations of the stories, I became an enthusiastic devotee; but there were aspects of the Universal series I couldn't shake off.
 Rathbone's voice remained, and so did his physical presence, daft hairdo notwithstanding.
 Graham Greene, reviewing Rathbone's performance in The Hound of the Baskervilles, noted ‘That dark knife-blade face and snapping mouth, an eager face, wearing an expression of high strung energy’.
-He was perfect casting as Sherlock Holmes.
+There was no denying that he was perfectly cast as Holmes.

 Fight the Nazis right here, right now.